pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Add a file attachment annotation with a "PushPin" icon at the specified location.

-      :arg pos: the top-left point of a 18x18 rectangle containing the MuPDF-provided "PushPin" icon.
+      :arg point-like pos: the top-left point of a 18x18 rectangle containing the MuPDF-provided "PushPin" icon.
-      :type pos: :ref:`Point`

       :arg bytes/bytearray buffer: the data to be stored (actual file content, calculated data, etc.).
       :arg str filename: the filename.